-Recognizing the signs of fluid retention
+What are the signs of fluid retention?

 Sometimes you will retain fluid in every part of your body and sometimes you will retain it in only areas affected by your lupus.
 During my first kidney failure, I retained fluid only in my face, heart, and lungs.
 This affected me in not being able to breathe properly in any position I was in.
 What is fluid retention, also referred to as water retention?
 It is an accumulation of fluid in the body tissues and cavities.
 There were plenty of ways that I noticed I was retaining fluid:

 - Tightness of the skin

 - Feeling as if excessive weight is on your bones